-Start with why your brand exists and why it matters for customers.
+Start with why your brand exists and why it matters to customers.
 This not only informs the rest of your business operations and succeeding brand strategy, but also is the “why” that will resonate with your ideal clients.

 Dig deep into what will make your brand different from other brands, even if you’re selling the same product or service.
 You can also think about why people should buy from you instead of the competition – after all, there is space for all of us in business, so it’s a matter of finding the market that connects to your brand most of all.

 Be clear and transparent about what you stand for

 Just like people, your brand ought to have values that it stands for.
 These values must also be clear for customers, and the way you run your business will be based precisely on these values.